mac-theobio/QMEE/Mixed_models.md

 ## Random effects

-Random effects are typically based on unordered factors
+Random effects are based on unordered factors

 -   the levels of the factor are conceptualized as random samples from a larger population